gilbertoalexsantos/bluconsole/README.md

 To install, just download the **bluconsole.unitypackage**, install it, and open the window on: Window/BluConsole.
 Simple like that.

+When updating the version, delete the old version and import again.
+If you want to keep your filters, backup your BluLogSeetings.asset and use it with the new version.

 Features Implemented
 ----------------------------